jypma/jypma.github.io/20190508-flatmap/slides.md

 ```
 ---

-# Intermezzo
+# A ScalaJS example script

-What does this JavaScript do?
+Or is this JavaScript?
 ```scala
 var xhr = new XMLHttpRequest() xhr.open("GET",